A full guide on using InfluxDB as a time series provider in the recently released Opsview Monitor 5.3.

 Opsview Timeseries is a stateless process, so by using a HTTP load balancer you can evenly spread the work of extracting new metrics and directing queries.
 Since all Opsview Timeseries workers are configured to know about other nodes, they are able to dispatch writes to Enqueuers and queries to RRD Queries on other servers.
 Write requests that contain multiple hosts are split and sent to all nodes in parallel.
 Naturally, queries follow the same logic - if a request contains multiple hsm parameters, they are dispatched to relevant servers.

 In our internal benchmarks, the processing of the performance data was faster by a whopping 30%.
 Those improvements were achieved thanks to the use of multi-processing design, which allows the utilization of available resources.
 And when installed on another server, the CPU and disk load of

-import_perfdatarrd on the master server was reduced from 100% to 0.2%.
+import_perfdatarrd on the orchestrator server was reduced from 100% to 0.2%.
 Multiple parsers can run concurrently on different CPU cores, and the same with the RRD Updaters working in parallel updating their own shards of RRDs.
 New flexible configuration allows fine tuning of the number of worker processes, locations and number of servers, letting our customers achieve the highest performance on the hardware that they have available.

 More speed needed?

 Even with the multiple servers in place, there is a certain limit of the load any disk can handle.
 The RRD metric files are relatively small (24kb with default settings) so another alternative is possible – store all RRD files in RAM disk.
 To store 100,000 metric files, only 2.4gb of RAM is needed.
 Although that solution carries a risk of losing data in case of power failure, that could be mitigated with a periodic rsync to disk.
 The middle ground would be to use SSD disks, in which performance does not degrade so heavily with concurrent writes.
 And now with the new architecture, you are in the control of the data.